dr. M.L. (Marianne) Boes

 Marianne Boes trained in the USA in immunology and cell biology research (1996-2008).
 She performed PhD research at Massachusetts Institute of Technology (MIT), at the Koch Institute for integrative Cancer Research under supervision of prof. Jianzhu Chen.
 Here she studied immunodeficiency mechanisms using mouse models.
 Postdoctoral work she performed at Harvard Medical School in the laboratory of prof. Hidde Ploegh, where she discovered the rapid and dynamic endosomal remodeling process in dendritic cells that occurs immediately upon antigen-specific T-cell contact (Boes et al, Nature 2002).
 In 2004, Dr. Boes started her independent research lab at Brigham and Women’s Hospital/Harvard Medical School, financed in part by an NWO-Veni grant in 2004 and a large NIH-RO1 grant that was awarded to her.
 In 2008, she moved her lab to the UMC-Utrecht.

-The inadequate use of immune pathways can result in disease, such as exemplified in immunodeficiency patients.
-Boes focuses research on immune pathways that control leukocyte function.
-Approaches include the genetic screening of primary immunodeficiency patients and study of hemophilia patients receiving live-long supplementation therapy.
-The goal is to develop new immune tolerance induction protocols, and to apply new immunotherapies for auto inflammatory and autoimmune disorders such as Juvenile idiopathic arthritis (JIA), and pediatric cancers.
+The inadequate use of immune pathways can result in disease, such as exemplified in primary immunodeficiency patients.
+Boes focuses her translational research on the control of antigen-specific immune activation.
+Approaches include the study of immune cell function of patients suffering from autoimmune forms of arthritis, the study of immune tolerance mechanisms in hemophilia A patients receiving live-long supplementation therapy, and discovery of lymphoma-expressed neoantigens in primary tumor tissue to apply in therapeutic vaccination.
+The overarching goal is to develop new therapies for immune-mediated disorders such as psoriatic arthritis, of hemophilia A patients developing complications (to remove FVIII-neutralizing 'inhibitor' antibodies) and pediatric cancers.

-Research in Boes lab is supported financially by grants from NWO, the European Research Council (ERC), the Lymph&co foundation and various industry partners.
-Boes collaborates with both basic and clinically oriented investigators at the UMC-Utrecht.
+Research in Boes lab is supported financially by grants from NWO, the European Research Council (ERC), the Lymph&co foundation, the strategic alliance TUe, WUR, UU, UMCU (The Power-Of-One project) and industry partners.
+Boes collaborates across disciplines with investigators, societal partners and patientgroups at the UMC-Utrecht and beyond.
 Several collaborative projects exist with labs elsewhere in Europe and in the USA.

 ZonMw member of scientific evaluation committee, 2020 - current